jeremyzyang/jeremyzyang.github.io/index.md

 I’m also broadly interested in the nascent creator economy.

-Before joining HBS, I received my PhD from <a href="https://mitsloan.mit.edu">Sloan School of Management</a> at the <a href="http://www.mit.edu">Massachusetts Institute of Technology</a>.
+Before joining HBS, I received my PhD from the <a href="http://www.mit.edu">Massachusetts Institute of Technology</a>.

 <!--
 The weight varies between 0 and 1 depending on the problem.